dankovacek/zwcc/README.md

 Zero Waste Challenge is a way for municipalities to publicly challenge other municipalities to take on similar conservation-minded goals.
 ZWCC provides the interface for municipalities and private corporations to measure-up against one-another.

+While ENV.IO digitizes, demonetizes and democratizes the data and visualizations to enable net zero environmental impact.